alviser/mitch/README.md

 7. Launch python guess_csrfs.py -s json-directory/ -n mysite and check the report

-If something does not work as expected, please refer to the "Detailed explanation" section.
+If something does not work as expected, please refer to the [Detailed Usage](https://github.com/alviser/mitch/blob/master/DETAILED_USAGE.md) file.

 ---